 When we landed in San Diego, we were greeted by some BFGoodrich reps who checked us in and gave us some paperwork to go over.
 Of particular note was the Binational Emergency Life Saver Card, which would provide an airlift back to the States should we need medical treatment.
 OMG, what did I get myself into?!

 Once everyone had arrived, we boarded a bus and made our way towards Mexico.
-Two hours later, we finally arrived at Horsepower Ranch in Ensenada, where we had a vehicle introduction and safety session.
-For the next 2 days, we’d be driving Wide Open Baja BC cars and Ford Racing/Miller Motorsports Park Ford Raptors, and they wanted to make sure we knew what we were doing before heading out into the desert.
+Two hours later, we finally arrived at Horsepower Ranch in Ensenada, where we had a vehicle intro and safety session.
+For the next 2 days, we’d be driving BC cars from Wide Open Baja and Ford Raptors from Ford Racing/Miller Motorsports Park, and they wanted to make sure we knew what we were doing before heading out into the desert.
 Afterwards, we headed inside for a technical presentation on the KO2’s, followed by an authentic Mexican dinner.

 Leaving in groups of five, we headed out of town and onto sections of the course used in the Baja 500 and 1000, which was a truly exhilarating experience.
 We covered roughly 200 miles on the first day, experiencing quite a variety of Baja terrain that would have lesser tires begging for mercy.
 But everyone arrived at Mike’s Sky Ranch (an iconic pit-stop for Baja racers out in the middle of nowhere) in one piece, though most of us were covered in LOTS of dirt and mud.

-The following morning, we jumped into our BC cars and left Mike’s Sky Ranch by way of Simpson Hill.
+The following morning, we jumped into our BC cars after breakfast and left Mike’s Sky Ranch by way of Simpson Hill.
 This was easily one of the toughest trails I’ve ever experienced, and it took us nearly an hour to traverse about 10 miles of “road”, if you could call it that.
-That was pretty gnarly!
+That was honestly pretty gnarly, and I don’t think I’ll ever forget the moment where one of our tires went off the side of a cliff and left us dangling precariously!

-After a pulse-pounding morning like that, the rest of the day was pretty uneventful in comparison.
-After lunch, we finally got behind the wheels of the Raptors, where we drove along a length of sandy beach, made our way through some local towns, and took on some gravel roads until we reached our final pit stop.
+After a pulse-pounding morning like that, the rest of the day was pretty chill by comparison.
+In the afternoon, we finally got behind the wheels of the Raptors, where we drove along a length of sandy beach, made our way through some local towns, and took on some gravel roads until we reached our final pit stop.
 While the Raptors were fun, they couldn’t compare to the BC cars that we had been driving for the past 36 hours, it’s just a night and day difference.

 Overall, we were beyond impressed with the performance of the BFGoodrich All-Terrain T/A KO2’s, as they handled everything Baja could throw at them with ease.
 It’s clear to see why BFG’s motto for the KO2 is “Our Toughest All-Terrain Tire Ever.’